-- They can become dirty and difficult to clean if they are in an area that is hard to reach.
+- They can become dirty and difficult to clean if they are in an area that is challenging to reach.

 - Anti-bird wire

 This option is considered to be discreet and is a suitable replacement for spikes, which is why it is frequently used by pest control Cape Town companies.
-The wire uses high tension and is installed over surfaces to make landing on them rather uncomfortable for birds.
+The wire uses high tension and is installed over surfaces to make landing on them unpleasant for birds.